Agungws/Agungws/README.md

 ## Feedback

-Feel free to send us feedback on [Whatsapp](https://wa.me/) or [file an issue](https://github.com/gitpoint/git-point/issues/new).
+Feel free to send us feedback on [Whatsapp](https://wa.me/+6281233661927) or [file an issue](https://github.com/gitpoint/git-point/issues/new).
 Feature requests are always welcome.
-If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

 If there's anything you'd like to chat about, please feel free to join our [Admin Chat](https://wa.me/+6281233661927)!